-These symbols are defined as follows:

-(EOT) This control character resets all instruments on the link and causes them to examine the next four transmitted characters to see if they correspond with their group/unit address identifiers.
+These symbols are defined as follow vs: (EOT) This control character resets all instruments on the link and causes them to examine the next four transmitted characters to see if they correspond with their group/unit address identifiers.
 (GID) These characters represent the group address identifier, repeated for security.
 (UID) These characters represent the required unit address identifier, repeated for security.
 (Together GID and UID define the address of a particular instrument).
 If, for example, $GID = 3$ and $UID = 4$, then the instrument to be addressed is number 34.
 (CI)(C2) These characters specify the parameter by mnemonic.
-(ENQ) This character indicates the end of the message, and that it is an enquiry.